wathika-eng/students-performance/README.md

 # once in the frontend folder
 npm install
-npm run start:android # to start the expo server
+npm run start # to start the expo server

 npm i -g eas-cli # to install eas cli globally